Skip to main content

 What is the MNTN Pixel & how does it work?

-The MNTN Pixel is a piece of JavaScript code that is installed directly into the HTML code on your site.
-Once the pixel is installed, it will send information directly from your site into and automatically map information into our database.
-This allows it to gather critical data on site visitors.
+The MNTN Pixel is a JavaScript code snippet uniquely generated for your MNTN account.
+It is installed directly into your site's HTML code.
+Once the pixel is installed, it will send information directly from your site and automatically map information into our database.
+This allows the pixel to gather critical data about site visitors.

-The MNTN Pixel also sets unique identifiers for your visitors so they can be identified as part of an active segment that you can target with your campaigns.
+The MNTN Pixel also sets unique identifiers for your visitors to identify them as part of an active segment you can target with your campaigns.

 Pixel Load

-The MNTN Pixels makes 2 calls to our pixel servers on each fire (a dx call and a px call).
+Each time the MNTN Pixels fire, it makes two calls to our pixel servers: a dx and a px call.

-The dx call contains the javascript mappings that run on the site and gather data (i.e product name, price, etc.).
+The dx call contains the Javascript mappings that run on the site and gather data (e.g., product name, price, etc.).
 The px call contains the data from those mappings.
-The pixels will appear as 2 separate trackers due to the 2 calls described, however, both calls are related to our single MNTN Pixels and fire asynchronously.
+Due to the two (2) calls described, the pixels will appear as two (2) separate trackers; however, both calls are related to our single MNTN Pixels and fire asynchronously.

 The MNTN Tracking Pixel tracks user behavior and grabs site-specific data on viewed products.
 It pulls the following data from your site for each unique visitor: